PidiGalaxies/photomass/README.md

 ## About the script

 photomass computes an estimate of the stellar mass for a given galaxy based on a photometry performed by GALFIT on g & r band data from DESI Legacy Imaging Surveys.
 The script automatically downloads images of the galaxy from the Legacy Surveys (DR10) database, create image masks, generate GALFIT input files with well-assessed initial values, perform the GALFIT photometry, and calculate the stellar mass estimate.
-More details are given in Ebrová, Bílek, & Eliasek (2025).
+More details are given in Ebrová, Bílek, & Eliášek (2025).

 ## Citation

 If you use this code in your research or projects, please cite the following accompanied paper:

-Ebrova, Bilek, & Eliasek: "Photometric stellar masses for galaxies in DESI Legacy Imaging Surveys" (2025; submitted)
+Ebrová, Bílek, & Eliášek: "Photometric stellar masses for galaxies in DESI Legacy Imaging Surveys" (2025; submitted)